Author's Note: This fic has a bit of a sad tone to it, but I hope you like it nonetheless.

-The pace of her finger moving back and forth began slowing down then.
+The pace of her finger slowed to a stop.
 She didn't say anything at first, taking a moment to really think about her answer.
 Should she make something up?

 Or should she just tell the truth already?

-"'Cause," was all she said, her voice unnaturally meek.
+"'Cause," was all she said, her voice unnaturally soft now.

 The word felt so weird to her as it left her mouth.
 Scared.
-She never truly felt scared of anything before.
-In fact, this was the first time in her life that she'd ever felt absolutely terrified.
+She'd never truly felt scared of anything before.
+In fact, this was the first time in her life that she'd ever felt genuinely terrified.

-"Scared of what?" she heard him ask, and hearing his voice, which she'd expected would only make her feel more nervous and afraid, surprisingly made her feel relaxed.
+"Scared of what?" he asked.
+Somehow, hearing his voice, which she'd expected would only make her feel more afraid, surprisingly made her feel relaxed.

 Which was why, at that moment, she felt brave enough to finally look at him.
-She turned her head and looked him right in the eyes, and when she did, she felt those stupid butterflies explode inside her stomach again.
-Her cheeks grew hot, but she held the gaze, knowing that she couldn't chicken out now.
+She looked him right in the eyes, and the moment she did, she felt those stupid butterflies explode inside her stomach.
+Her cheeks grew hot, but she held the gaze, not letting herself chicken out now.

-"Scared of getting rejected, okay?" she finally said, and the words spilled out of her so fast that her tone came out a bit harsher than she intended it to.
+"Scared of getting rejected, okay?" she said, the words spilling out of her so fast that her tone came out much harsher than she'd intended it to.